-The Texas Physician Pipeline Model was used to estimate how many additional medical school graduates Texas would need to meet demand in 2032, if increasing Texas UME was the sole method of increasing physician supply.
-UME refers to the formal education an individual receives while in medical school.
-This stage in a physician's education typically lasts four years.
-In determining the number of additional UME graduates that are needed, the model factors in the likelihood that individuals will ultimately choose to practice in Texas after completing their GME.
+The Texas Physician Pipeline Tool was used to estimate how many additional medical school graduates Texas would need to meet demand in 2032, if increasing UME was the sole method of increasing physician supply.
 The projected demand considers the growing Texas population, but only at the rates of growth between 2016-2018 and not any impacts of change since that period.
-The final column in Table 4 presents the number of additional graduates each Texas medical school would need to produce every year between 2026 and 2032 to overcome the projected deficit.
+The final column in Table 4 presents the number of additional graduates each Texas medical school would need every year between 2026 and 2032 to overcome the projected deficit.

-Within the four specialties that comprise primary care physicians (family medicine, general internal medicine, pediatrics, and obstetrics/gynecology) and psychiatry, each specialty will face a deficit of over 10 percentage points in 2032.
+Within the four specialties that comprise Primary Care Physicians (Family Medicine, General Internal Medicine, Pediatrics, and Obstetrics/Gynecology) and Psychiatry, each specialty will face a deficit of over 10 percentage points in 2032.

-In the first scenario (Table 4), if increasing Texas UME slots was the sole method of increasing physician supply, each of Texas' medical schools would need to have an additional 88 new graduates per year, for each year beginning in 2026, in order to meet the 2032 demand for primary care physicians specializing in family medicine.
-If no changes are made, the supply of family medicine specialists is projected to only meet 78.3 percent of demand by 2032.
-For general internal medicine physicians, each Texas medical school would need to increase the number of graduates by 149 students each year.
-Without these increases, Texas would only meet 74.8 percent of the projected demand by 2032.
-For obstetrics and gynecology, there would need to be an increase of 33 graduates each year in each of Texas' medical schools.
-Without these additional graduates, 89.8 percent of the need will be met in 2032.
-By 2032, Texas is expected to meet 71 percent of the demand for pediatrics specialists in 2032.
-To combat the need for physicians specializing in pediatrics, all Texas medical schools would need an additional 109 UME graduates each year.
+If increasing UME was the sole method of increasing physician supply, to meet the 2032 demand for Primary Care Physicians (PCPs) specializing in Family Medicine, each Texas medical school would need to have an additional 88 new graduates per year, for each year beginning in 2026.
+The supply of Family Medicine specialists currently satisfies 85 percent of the demand in 2022, however, this will decrease to 78.3 percent if no change is made.
+For General Internal Medicine physicians, each Texas medical school would need to increase the number of graduates by 149 students each year.
+Without these increases, Texas would fall from 79 percent of the demand met in 2022 to 74.8 percent in 2032.
+For Obstetrics and Gynecology, there would need to be an increase of 33 graduates each year in every Texas medical school.
+The need for Obstetrics and Gynecology specialists is currently 91 percent met, but this could fall slightly to 89.8 percent in 2032.
+Texas currently has 70 percent of the Pediatrics specialists it needs, and without change, supply is expected to meet 71 percent of the demand in 2032.
+To combat the need for physicians specializing in Pediatrics, all Texas medical schools would need to increase by 109 graduates each year.

-For psychiatry, the percent of demand met will be 73.2 percent in 2032, if no additional graduate are added.; Adding 125 new graduates per year at each school would fulfill the demand for psychiatrists.
+Without added UME seats in Psychiatry, the percent of demand met for Psychiatrists will change from 69 percent in 2022 to 73.2 percent in 2032.
+While this is a decrease in the deficit, adding 125 new seats per year at each school would fulfill the demand for Psychiatrists.